 Therefore, you need to be able to sell yourself within those few seconds of the recruiter skimming through your resume.
 In other words, you need to think of your resume as an advertisement, and you yourself are the product.
 Your resume should include some elements of job history and your skillset, but it’s more important for it to be a vibrant reflection of you as an individual and a perfect candidate for any web developer job.

-Tailor your resume to the job at hand
+Tailor your developer resume to the job

 Every job advertisement will differ subtly in the phrasing and language that is used to describe the role.
 To craft the perfect resume for a web developer role you need to pick the job responsibilities that are most commonly referred to.
 Seek out job ads written by professional recruiters and mirror the language of these to create a resume which stands out to recruiters as presenting a candidate that’s perfect for the role.